bootlin/training-materials/slides/networking-socket/networking-socket.typ

 === Socket queues

-- All sockets are created with 2 queues : A *Receive* queue and a *Transmit* queue
+- All sockets are created with 3 queues : A *Receive* queue, a *Transmit* queue and an *Error* queue

 - Queue size is the same for every socket at creation time, but can be adjusted